TNH Scholar Prompt System¶

 - default_line_translation.md - Default translation pattern

-These provide basic functionality but can be customized or overridden by creating patterns with the same names in your pattern directory.
+These provide basic functionality but can be customized or overridden by creating patterns with the same names in your prompt directory.

 Pattern Integration¶